GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Digital Projects</span></em><br /><span>National Gallery of Art</span>
     </p>
     <p>
       <span>John Gordy develops digital projects to serve the visitors at the National Gallery of Art in Washington DC.
-He designs websites and mobile applications that deliver interpretive material to the customers.
+He designs websites and mobile applications that deliver interpretive material to customers.
 These tools help multiple audiences connect to the artwork in the museum.</span>
     </p>
     <p>
       <em><span>Moderator: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d1bs3c"><em><span>Breaking through Silos: Leverage Staff Creativity to Serve the Agency Mission</span></em></a>